Interesting article about communication at the link below.

 “There your go, now you’ve heard it for yourself.”
 I said.

 Her eyes were wide, her mouth open and she just sat there.
 I got up and went inside to check, as usual there was no sign of anything out of place.
-It was at this point she told me that on one of her visits to Michael’s grave she thought she saw something around the top of the child angel statue in the cemetery.
+It was at this point she told me that on one of her visits to Michael’s grave by herself she thought she saw something around the top of the child angel statue in the cemetery.
 She said she saw an angel fly up the statue and away into the sky.
 As we talked about it my heart warmed to the idea that perhaps sweet little Michael was reaching out to me.
 Maybe he needed my comfort.

-I told my husband about what she said and how I felt about it and he warned me to leave that stuff alone.
+I told my husband about what my sister said and how I felt about it and he warned me to leave that stuff alone.
 I just couldn’t stop thinking about it, thinking about Michael.
 I made my first mistake by calling out to Michael to tell him he was loved and remembered.
 One night after that I had fallen asleep and I’m not really sure how late it was but I felt my covers being pulled.
 I am not a heavy sleeper and it woke me.
 Sometimes when my husband rolls over it will pull the covers so I yanked them back and tried to go back to sleep.
 My eyes flew open as I heard the sound of laughter.
 It was a child’s giggling laugh, then the covers started to be tugged down.
 I wanted to explore this so I didn’t wake my husband.
 This began the fun play each night.
 The problem was I needed my sleep.
 I had two kids to get to school and myself to work.
 One night when I was awakened from a deep sleep by the play I called out to him.

 Chuck and I had a timeshare vacation planned for Puerto Vallarta for a week, and my kids would be staying with my parents who lived in the same trailer park.
 Because we had Betsy I asked my dad to stop by the house to check on her and the house.
 We had been broken into a few months before so I felt safer if someone was around regularly as a deterrent.
 Little did I know my dad’s world would be rocked by his experiences.
-When we returned home and everything looked fine a first glance.
-Then I noticed there was tape over the knob on the stereo and the cable box connector was disconnected and on the floor and every door was closed.
+When we returned home everything looked fine a first glance.
+Then I noticed there was tape over the knob on the stereo and the cable box connector was disconnected and on the floor and every door in the house was closed.
 I looked through the house to see if there was anything else out of order.
 We called dad to thank him for his help and he said he never wanted to do it again.
 I asked him to come over and tell us what happened.
 He insisted we come to their house, so we did.

 The night after was one that gave him his first real scare.
 As he approached the house he could see that there were lights on in the house.
 He came close to the door and stopped.
 Before he opened the door he said a prayer.
 When he opened the door every light in the house was on.
 He hurried through the house turning off lights and opening closed doors and after putting food in Betsy’s bowl he left never looking back.
-The last night he came over the lights were on again and the doors were closed.
+The final night he came over the lights were on again and the doors were closed.
 To his horror the TV was on and so was the stereo.
 He once again went through the house quickly opening doors and turning out lights and turning the TV and stereo off.
 Just as he closed the door the stereo and TV came back on.
-He was scared and a bit pissed so he got electrical tape to cover the power knob on the stereo and disconnected the cablebox to the TV.
-He never ever came over if we were gone.
+He was scared and a bit pissed so he got electrical tape to cover the power knob on the stereo and disconnected the cable box to the TV.
+After that he never ever came over if we were gone.

 One Christmas I invited a dear friend to spend the night of Christmas Eve and spend Christmas day with us.
 After we were all in bed the nightly activity started.
 My friend was staying on the foldout couch snuggled down for the evening.
 I heard Betsy start her growl and then I hear my friend hush her.
 Then the footsteps started.
 I asked Chuck if he thought I should check on her but he said to wait a little while.
 I was asleep by the time it all stopped.
 The next morning I got up to start coffee and get breakfast ready.
 I found her sitting up, her knees pulled to her chin and looking as if she hadn’t slept.
 I asked her if she was ok and she said she wasn’t going to stay again that night as planned.
 When I asked her what happened she said that when Betsy started to growl the room became ice cold.
 She snuggled down trying to get warm and when she heard the footsteps she covered her head, drew up into a ball and tried to sleep.
 She felt someone sit on the end of the bed but she was so frightened she couldn’t look.

 We heard no more laughing and other activities seemed to slow down.
 I hoped Michael had found peace and comfort.
 We went without anything happening for several weeks until a very unsettling thing happen one night.
 I was sleeping when I woke to the feeling of my covers being lifted off my feet.
 They weren’t being pulled like before but lifted.
 I kicked out and it stopped.
 This began a nightly occurrence and then one night I felt a hand grab my ankle!
 I kicked and cried out.
 This woke Chuck and stopped the contact.
 I began to pray every night about it.
-I didn’t think it was Michael anymore but my openness to contact with Michael had made me a point of contact a spirit conduit.
+I didn’t think it was Michael anymore but my openness to contact with Michael had made me a point of contact, a spirit conduit, if you will.
 Whenever it would happen I would say no and kick out and it would stop.
 I thought I could get it under control.